Jorisvdv/ING-project/Literature research Machine Metrics.md

 **Date**: September 30th, 2019

 ## About
 This document contains a series of summaries of papers.
-The subject of these papers ~~should be~~ is related to machine metrics.
+The subject of these papers is related to machine metrics.
 The summaries should present new insights into machine metrics, improving its understanding.

 ## Papers
 This section contains a series of potentially valuable papers and a series of valuable papers, where each paper is summarized.